Sample Adoption Agreement

 9. RE-HOMING: If for any reason the Adopter is no longer willing, or able, to properly care for this puppy/dog, then the breeder requests that he/she be returned to Bline’s Awesome Aussies, whereby they may either keep him/her or find him/her a very carefully screened new home.
 No refund shall be made for any fees paid.
 Adopter agrees that under NO circumstances will the puppy be placed in a pound, shelter, or given to a rescue without first contacting the Breeder. ______(Initial)

 10. UPDATED PHOTOS TO BREEDER: It is requested that you send updates & pics periodically (at least on their first days at home, at 6 mo. & 1 year) throughText, E-mail, Facebook or Instagram so that we can be assured that all is well and to see how they matured!

-11. POST A REVIEW: If you are happy with your puppy experience, please post a review on our Facebook Page: www.facebook.com/BlinesAwesomeAussies/ OR
+11. POST A REVIEW: If you are happy with your puppy experience, please E-Mail or Post a review on: Facebook: www.facebook.com/BlinesAwesomeAussies/,

 12. ADOPTION AGREEMENT: If the adopter breaches any part of this contract, then the breeder can repossess the puppy without reimbursement to any others involved.